 - These firms tend to charge a lesser fee than the retained search model.
 They also often don’t have time to target specific employers to engage with passive job candidates, nor do they have the resources to vet them at length.
 Therefore, the employer assumes more of the responsibility, along with the workload, for assessing a candidate’s skill level and organizational alignment.

 - As its name suggests, contingent search firms are only compensated upon a candidate’s successful placement/hire, and most offer a limited replacement guarantee ranging from 30 days to six months.
 Therefore, your organization is not required to pay any upfront fees.

 What is retained search?

-The retained search model is best utilized when organizations need to fill highly specialized, confidential, or critical leadership talent, typically at the Director to C-Level.
-In this higher-end service, companies will work exclusively with one retained search firm on an exclusive basis.
-The firm will assign a dedicated team committed to fulfilling their client’s hiring needs with a proven top-performing hire.
-When looking to source and recruit new candidates, retained search firms will target only “passive” prospective candidates, or those who are happily employed at specific target companies and not actively looking for a new employment opportunity.
-Retained recruiters also perform a deeper, more in-depth vetting of the candidate’s qualifications and skill set to gauge how this individual would fit within an organization and/or a specific team.
-This will ensure that the 3-5 qualified candidates presented for consideration meet—and sometimes exceed—the requirements that are required of the position.
+The retained search model is best utilized when organizations need to fill highly specialized, confidential, or critical leadership talent—typically at the Director to C-Level.
+In this higher-end service, companies work in close partnership with one retained search firm on an exclusive basis for the duration of the search, or an agreed-upon minimum “exclusivity” period.
+When looking to source and recruit new candidates, retained search firms will primarily target “passive” prospective candidates—or those who are happily employed at specific target companies—not actively seeking a new employment opportunity.
+Furthermore, a typical retained search can take anywhere from 90-180 days to complete.
+The timeline can be longer—when compared to targeting only candidates who are actively engaged in a job search—because the firm must identify and engage prospective passive candidates to consider the opportunity.

 When would I use contingent search?